sudormrfbin/maximilian-bot/README.md

 ## Elements

 1. Access Twitter API using Python
-1. Transform the tweets into .txt or pdf format using Python libraries
+2. Transform the tweets into .txt or pdf format using Python libraries
-1. A simple user management system
+3. A simple user management system

-## Possible users journey

-1. Creating a user account on a website
-1. Connecting their twitter account
-1. Tagging your bot on a thread to save
-1. Login to dashboard for downloading

 ## Acceptance criteria